Haiz14/web-design-diary/compendium/content.md

 2. piece:
+  - imformation stuff
     - introduction / evoker / attention grabber
-  - imformation stuff
     - listing
+      - collection of cards
     - offer
     - card
+      - collection of rows and info
     - meta
     - trust
-    - details / infromational
     - rules
     - row
+      - listing of some specs in numbers, or important one two word info
     - comparisions
   - interface stuff
     - panel